zhao-zilong/Tabula/README.md

 ## Tabula quickstart
 Follow the python notebook `Tabula_on_insurance_dataset.ipynb` for a training example with Insurance dataset.
 The Insurance dataset is also provided within the code.
 We do not hold the copyright of the dataset, the original dataset can also be download [here](https://www.kaggle.com/datasets/mirichoi0218/insurance).
-To download the pre-trained model on intrusion dataset as used in the paper, download [here](https://drive.google.com/file/d/1_YxelekxY5MXhgn93MYgsZEEfBYAy7h6/view?usp=sharing) .
+To download the pre-trained model on all datasets used in the paper, download [here](https://drive.google.com/file/d/1_YxelekxY5MXhgn93MYgsZEEfBYAy7h6/view?usp=sharing).
 Do not forget to create a folder `pretrained-model` and put the downloaded model inside.

 ## Problems about generation